 There is often a drug dog in the back of the patrol vehicle.
 The officer notes that the driver’s carotid artery is pounding, evidentially visible in either the neck or the stomach below the shirt, which the officer contends indicates extreme nervousness.
 Then the officer asks if there are any drugs or large sums of money in the car.
 When the driver says no, the trooper finally asks for consent to quickly search the car.
 When the driver says no, the trooper runs his dog around the car, the dog purportedly alerts to the smell of drugs, and the car is searched.
 If the driver consents to the search before the dog sniff, the trooper searches.
-Either way a search occurs.
+Either way, a search occurs.

 If you or someone you love has been charged with a crime arising from a highway stop, RENSCH LAW has defended many individuals charged with drug possession, conspiracy, or the like.
 RENSCH LAW has challenged many dog sniff and highway stop cases.
 RENSCH LAW has won suppression motions which threw out evidence in cases.
 When evidence is thrown out, it cannot be used against a person to prove the commission of a crime.

 RENSCH LAW will use its collective experience and knowledge to help put people in the best position it can under the circumstances.
-Please remember, each case is different and rises or falls on its own merits.
+Please remember, that each case is different and rises or falls on its own merits.
 Results cannot be guaranteed because each case, and the personalities of those involved within it, are different.
 While RENSCH LAW has won suppression motions, it has also lost them.
 While many people have been helped in a positive way, people have also gone to prison for a long time.
 It is a very dangerous charge.

 South Dakota is also the only state in the union which defines possession to include a positive drug test.
 This means if a person tests positive for a certain drug because it exists within the body, such constitutes possession of the drug under state law.
-For example, if a urinalysis shows the metabolites of methamphetamine, or marijuana, you can be charged with possession the same way you could be if you had a baggie of the drug in your hand.
+For example, if a urinalysis shows the metabolites or marijuana, you can be charged with possession the same way you could be if you had a baggie of the drug in your hand.